kexinchenn/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

 This is Kexin Chen.
-I am a second year PhD student studying Cognitive Neuroscience at the Universtity of California, Irvine.
+I am a third year PhD student studying Cognitive Neuroscience at the Universtity of California, Irvine.
 I am interested in learning how the brain create efficient representations of the world.
 Specifically, I focus on how motion and spatial information are represented and how they are retrieved during navigational behaviors.
 I am a member of the [Cognitive Anteater Robotics Laboratory](http://www.socsci.uci.edu/~jkrichma/CARL/index.html) and am advised by [Prof. Jeff Krichmar](http://www.socsci.uci.edu/~jkrichma/).

 Have a look at some of my [projects](#publications) !